devbyaccident/christophers-list/README.md

 # christophers-list
 A list of all the things you shouldn't do as an Engineer/Technical Specialist

-In the style of (Skippy's List)[http://skippyslist.com/list/], feel free to contribute all the bad ideas/decisions that led to chaos in your IT Department/Engineering Team/Technical organization.
+In the style of [Skippy's List](http://skippyslist.com/list/), feel free to contribute all the bad ideas/decisions that led to chaos in your IT Department/Engineering Team/Technical organization.

 ## Ground Rules
 1. Keep it simple.